 Without regularly touching base about life behind the bedroom door (or behind the shower curtain, or in the car, or wherever) any relationship can run aground.
 During early parenthood, a time in your life when the only constant is inconsistency, this is even more of a worry.
-Here, then, is some advice from therapists, relationship counsellors, sex experts and more, to help make sure this doesn’t happen.
+To make sure this doesn’t happen, we gathered some advice from therapists, relationship counsellors, sex experts and more about the habits that will lead to great sex.
 So long as you prioritize moments of intimacy and affection and get a bit creative, everything will be just fine.

 Life changes when you have kids.
 Priorities shift.
 Schedules fill up.
 Time is a luxury.
 One of the best ways to lean into this skid is to simply accept that the only constant will likely be inconsistency.
 Every couple we’ve spoken to about post-kid relationship maintenance stresses this over and over again: both partners need to be patient and accept that parenthood will change their dynamic.
 An understanding of this is essential to making sure that happiness remains in and out of the bedroom.

 In the barren sexual wasteland that some call parenthood, it can be easy to see your partner as, well, just a partner.
 Sure, you split duties and support one another.
 But it can easily turn into a working relationship.
 The way to defeat that funk is simple: flirt.
 “I tell couples to sexualize each other every single day,” Dr. Chris Donaghue, the author of Sex Outside The Lines, co-host of CBS’ Loveline with Amber Rose, and a spokesperson for Tenga, told Fatherly.
 That doesn’t necessarily mean having sex.
 Rather, per Donaghue, it means general affection, romantic notes, handholding, squeezing some tush — whatever.
 “Anything that creates a romantic moment,” he says.
 “The goal is not sex, but eroticism and romance, which sometimes means sex.”